 |Hallidie Building / Willis Polk / © Keith Baker

-Serving the Bay Area for over a century, the American Institute of Architects, San Francisco (AIASF) strives to improve the quality of life in the Bay Area by promoting architecture and design.
-AIASF represents over 2,300 members practicing architecture, as well as 4,000 allied community professionals in San Francisco and Marin counties.
+Serving the Bay Area for over a century, the American Institute of Architects, San Francisco (AIASF) has a mission committed to enhancing the quality of life in the Bay Area by promoting excellence in architecture, design, and the built environment.
+AIASF represents members practicing architecture, as well as allied community professionals in San Francisco and Marin counties.

 Headquartered in the historic Hallidie Building—America's first glass-curtain-wall building, designed by Willis Polk and completed in 1917—AIA San Francisco is the Bay Area’s leading destination for architecture and design.